unoplatform/uno/doc/articles/features/pointers-keyboard-and-other-user-inputs.md

 ## Manipulation Events

 They are generated from the PointerXXX events (using the `Windows.UI.Input.GestureRecognizer`) and are bubbling in managed only.

-Currently there is no inertia support, so the `IsInertial` will always be `false` and the `UIElement.ManipulationInertiaStarting` event will never be fired.
-The `Velocities` properties of event args are not implemented either.

 ## Gesture Events